Grus-BV/lessons-learned/index.md

 The first prototype should not be striving to be final, it should just diminish design uncertainties as much as it can.
 Design it as a prototype.

 ### [Use naming schemes that are independent of roles](4.md)
 Wherever possible, try to use naming schemes that are independent of roles, controller or peripheral.
+Use COPI or CIPO rather than TX or RX, or SDI or SDO.

 ## Software